 Explicitus est Liber - Benjamin L. Hooks Central Library

 The Library is a repository of recorded history, culture and human endeavor representing the sheer tenacity and intellectual curiosity of the human spirit.
-Granite paving scrolls, imprinted with text and images and unfurling across the entrance plaza, are seen as a metaphor for the acquisition of knowledge and learning.
+Granite paving scrolls, reminiscent of ancient cylinder seals or roller stamps, are imprinted with text and images which unfurl across the entrance plaza.
+The scrolls are seen as a metaphor for the acquisition of knowledge and learning.
 A visually informative and functional environment results in an interactive passage.
 An Invitation...to the child, the student, the scholar, the teacher, the patron of learning, the bookworm, the professional, the academician...to explore the library.

 Artists Brad Goldberg and Garrison Roots collaborated to create their entry plaza installation at the Benjamin L. Hooks Central Library titled Explicitus est Liber.
 The installation, whose title translates to "the book is open" is meant to represent the threshold of knowledge that the public crosses as they enter the library.
 The piece is inscribed with imagery from various disciplines of knowledge and education.

 About the Artists